 By Cristina Utti MFA, MA

-Eye Movement Desensitization and Reprocessing (EMDR) was developed by the psychologist Francine Shapiro as a treatment for trauma.
-Her research and practice of EMDR won her the International Sigmund Freud Award for distinguished contribution to psychotherapy by the city of Vienna and the World Council, the Distinguished Scientific Achievement in Psychology Award by the California Psychology Council, and the Award for Outstanding Contributions to Practice in Trauma Psychology by the American Psychological Association Trauma Division.
+Eye Movement Desensitization and Reprocessing (EMDR) was developed by psychologist Francine Shapiro as a treatment for trauma.
+Her research and practice of EMDR won her the International Sigmund Freud Award for Distinguished Contribution to Psychotherapy by the City of Vienna and the World Council, the Distinguished Scientific Achievement in Psychology Award by the California Psychology Council, and the Award for Outstanding Contributions to Practice in Trauma Psychology by the American Psychological Association Trauma Division.

 EMDR is a non-invasive, evidence-based method of psychotherapy that uses adaptive information to process memories in the brain.
-It is primarily used for someone who has undergone a trauma and has been found to be effective for recovery from:
+It is primarily used for someone who has undergone a trauma and is effective for recovery from:

 People often turn to drugs and/or alcohol as a way of self-medicating physical or emotional pain.
 When someone is upset or uses substances, brain patterns are altered.
 With the use of EMDR therapy, the person remembers what happened but processes it differently.
 It is not a quick fix for addiction.
 It incorporates eight phases of treatment.